-As discussed previously, the existing roadway network and committed improvements make up the Existing and Committed network that serves as a baseline from which to test alternative improvements.
-To begin the analysis, the traffic demand that results from household and employment activity in the year 2035 as presented in Chapter 3, Growth in the Region, was applied to the existing plus committed network.
-Since the existing plus committed network represents the roadway system in about the year 2013, congestion increases in this somewhat hypothetical scenario as expected.
-Results are shown in Figure 7-4.
-As the map shows, several roadways are experiencing congestion under the needs assessment test.
+As discussed previously, the existing roadway network and committed improvements make up the Existing and Committed network that serves as a baseline from which to evaluate future congestion levels and test alternative improvements.
+To begin the analysis, the traffic demand that results from household and employment activity in the year 2035 as presented in Chapter 3, Growth in the Region, was applied to the Existing and Committed network.
+Since the Existing and Committed network represents the roadway system in about the year 2015, congestion increases in this somewhat hypothetical scenario as expected.